 The lure of forested islands in Thailand on the Andaman coast side with fine beaches, fresh seafood, and easy vibes is enticing.
 At the same time, the Andaman coast in Thailand doesn’t really bring up images of a plush uncrowded experience.

 Thailand, with easy accessibility from India, is a mixed bag when it comes to family or luxury travel.
 So the tropical luxurious feel at the Naka Island Resort near Phuket was a welcome surprise for me.
+The Naka Island is so close to Phuket that it is perfect for a short getaway.
+And a day out on the ocean island-hopping on a long-tail boat is bliss.

 Imagine a vast landscape in which lush islands and verdant green limestone karsts lay interspersed with greenish-blue water.
 That’s what the Andaman coastline of Thailand promises and delivers.
 It is for everyone – there are smaller islands more suited for an authentic experience, loved by adventure enthusiasts and beach bums alike.
 The larger islands and beach towns have been taken over by budget travelers and backpackers.
 Yet, there are island and town properties for the luxury traveler.
+There are a large number of islands in Thailand to choose from.

 For a long weekend getaway, our destination was The Naka Island.
 This is the only resort located on Naka Yai island just off the Phuket coast.
 We landed at the Phuket airport on a connecting flight via Bangkok and then took a 30-minute taxi ride to Ao Por Grand Marina.
+There is a short complimentary speed ride (about 10 minute) from the marina to reach the resort.

 Stay at The Naka Island